appalachianstate/moodle-enrol_shebang/README.txt

  it makes more sense to use DOMXPath queries to extract message data.

- XMLParser is used to break up the input, whether from file or posted XML, into the principle elements we want (<group>, <person>, and
+ XMLParser is used to break up the input, whether from file or posted XML, into the principal elements we want (<group>, <person>, and
  <membership>), and from that point use the DOMDocument and DOMXPath
  to query for the needed values.

  Some other differences:

- Messages imported from a file are not logged since there's already a source file;
+ Messages imported from a file are not logged since the message source file is available for reference.

  A cross-list course parent is created only when the first <membership>
  message for that cross-list arrives, and then it will be created by making a copy of the child course.